gateio/gateapi-nodejs/docs/WalletApi.md

 const api = new GateApi.WalletApi(client);
 const opts = {
   'currency': "BTC", // string | Filter by currency.
+Return all currency records if not specified 'withdrawId': "withdrawId_example", // string | The withdrawal record id starts with w, such as: w1879219868.
+When withdraw_id is not empty, the value querys this withdrawal record and no longer querys according to time
+  'assetClass': "assetClass_example", // string | The currency type of withdrawal record is empty by default.
+It supports users to query the withdrawal records in the main and innovation areas on demand.
+Value range: SPOT, PILOT  SPOT: Main Zone  PILOT: Innovation Zone
+  'withdrawOrderId': "withdrawOrderId_example", // string | User-defined order number when withdrawing.
+Default is empty.
+When not empty, the specified user-defined order number record will be queried
-Return all currency records if not specified 'from': 1602120000, // number | Time range beginning, default to 7 days before current time 'to': 1602123600, // number | Time range ending, default to current time 'limit': 100, // number | Maximum number of records to be returned in a single list
+  'from': 1602120000, // number | Time range beginning, default to 7 days before current time 'to': 1602123600, // number | Time range ending, default to current time 'limit': 100, // number | Maximum number of records to be returned in a single list